-The Fair Housing Act (FHA) was enacted by Congress in 1968 with the goal removing discrimination in housing.
-As a North Carolina landlord, you're required to adhere to the terms of the Act, which can affect anything from rental advertisement to tenant acquisition.
+The Federal Fair Housing Act (FHA) was enacted by Congress in 1968 with the goal removing discrimination in housing.
+As a North Carolina landlord, you're required to adhere to the terms of the Fair Housing Act, which can affect anything from rental marketing to tenant acquisition.

 What does the Fair Housing Act cover?